throughput-ec/throughputdb/README.md

 # neo4j Annotation Engine

 This engine is designed to run in a docker container for deployment portability & to facilitate reproducibility among collaborators.
 The intention of this engine is to provide a platform for credentialed crowd-sourcing of scientific records and publications without requiring underlying data resources to manage additional unstructured data.
 Annotations should follow the [WC3 Web Annotation](https://www.w3.org/TR/annotation-model/) protocols and follow a model that supports API first development.
-As such, this database is in fact composed of two distinct elements, a database, built using neo4j, and an API built using node/express.
+As such, this database is in fact composed of two distinct elements, a database, built using `neo4j`, and an API built using node/express.

-This repository contains the raw code for the neo4j Docker container, test data for populating the database, database scripts for the database schema and constraints, and helper cypher scripts.
+This repository contains the raw code for the `neo4j` Docker container, test data for populating the database, database scripts for the database schema and constraints, and helper cypher scripts.

 ## Contributions

 *We welcome contributions from any individual, whether code, documentation, or issue tracking.
 All participants are expected to follow the [code of conduct](https://github.com/SimonGoring/Throughput/blob/master/code_of_conduct.md) for this project.*

-[Simon Goring](http://goring.org) - University of Wisconsin Madison
+ * [Simon Goring](http://goring.org) - University of Wisconsin Madison

+## Setting up docker

+Setting up Docker followed the [instructions posted by Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for Ubuntu.

 ## Using this Repository